rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 <br>
 When a <i>Subscribe</i> or <i>Unsubscribe</i> button is pressed, that action is shown in the Log window with either "s1: " or "s2: " prepended to the topic subscribed to.
 <br>
-When subsequent matching subscribed messaged are received, they are shown as they arrive.
+When subsequent matching subscribed messages are received, they are shown as they arrive.
 </li><li>
 The log stores the most recent 250 lines.
 Use the scroll bar to view.
 However, when a new line comes in, the section of the log being displayed may shift so that the most recent entry is visible.